5 Home Pricing Myths Debunked

 The market is what it is because of supply and demand, of all the available houses and all the possible buyers and all the transactions taking place.
 For a purchaser to go far outside of the norm and buy a home for far above market value is unusual because it is not a sound financial decision.

 Another thing to consider is that the lenders verify the market value by the appraisal.
 Even if a buyer is foolish enough to try and buy an overpriced house, there is a high chance that the lender will deny the loan due to the price.
 This will be due to a low appraisal value on the property.
 The appraisal is not done for the buyer’s protection, although it may benefit the borrower, it’s done for the lender’s protection.

 Needing to price a home with significant “negotiating room” is a very common pricing myth.
 Negotiation is an essential part of the sales process; there is no denying that.
 Your Realtor should be prepared to negotiate on your behalf to help you get what you want out of the sale, and to keep you from being taken advantage of.
 But pricing a home excessively high is not necessary to create an opportunity to negotiate and reach a middle ground.
 Yes, you can expect buyers to make an offer below your original price in many instances.
 Buyers will expect to have to negotiate up.
 But the negotiating room does not have to be substantial.

-Pricing a properly is a skill and art sometimes easy and other times not so easy, depending on the property.
+Pricing a property is a skill an art, sometimes easy and other times not so easy, depending on the property.
 The price is the most important consideration for getting your home sold.
-If you get the price wrong, nothing else, you or your agent does will matter.
-In fact, setting the right price is a crucial part of the marketing for your home, and I believe the most important first step.
+If you get the price wrong, nothing else you or your agent does will matter.
+Setting the right price is a crucial part of marketing a home, and I believe the most important first step.
 The correct price attracts the right buyers and stronger offers.